 The ideal size of a group is 30-35 pupils.
 It is however possible to accommodate up to three groups from the same school throughout the course of the day.
 We always try to avoid mixing groups from two different schools.

 In general 2 hours per group should be allowed for a visit, but this can be varied to meet individual requirements.
-After the introductory talk, the group is free to explore the Exhibition at their own pace.
+The group is free to explore the Exhibition at their own pace, and member of the Exhibition team will be on hand to assist in any way.
 Everything is fully labelled and there are audio presentations.
 The Exhibition contains a great deal of information on ancient Egypt in general, as well as Tutankhamun in particular.

 Refreshments can be had from many establishments within Dorchester, or there is a pleasant park - The Borough Gardens - suitable for picnics nearby.

-We suggest that children use the public toilets at the coach park before visiting The Exhibition as toilets are not available on site.
+We suggest that children use the public toilets at the coach park before visiting The Exhibition as toilets are limited on site.

-It is advisable to telephone to see whether the date and time of your proposed visit is available.
+It is advisable to telephonen 01305 269741 to see whether the date and time of your proposed visit is available.
 We will then make a booking.
 Once you have confirmed this booking we will send you written confirmation of the details plus other information.

 Governing Body: World Heritage Ltd